-Now it’s not clear what Tarzan’s stance is when comes to spousal abuse but the fact that he doesn’t pick this guy up, and toss him off a high cliff, kind of makes one wonder if this isn’t a bit of a peak into the mind of the author, and if so I pity Mrs. Burroughs.
+Now it’s not clear what Tarzan’s stance is when comes to spousal abuse but the fact that he doesn’t pick this guy up, and toss him off a high cliff, kind of makes one wonder if this isn’t a bit of a peek into the mind of the author and if so I pity Mrs. Burroughs.
 Lucky for us we do not spend the bulk of the book with this race of mute savages, but in the cities of the Minunians.
 While hunting for some food Tarzan encounters a horde of diminutive warriors, riding tiny antelope, battling an Alalu she.
-Tarzan spots one of the eighteen inch high warriors clutched in the she’s hand, and he signals her to release him.
+Tarzan spots one of the eighteen-inch high warriors clutched in her hand and signals her to release him.
 When she refuses Tarzan kills her with an arrow.
 Yeah, it seems Tarzan isn’t very chivalrous towards women in power.
-He had no knowledge of the situation he had blundered into, as a far as Tarzan knew that woman could have had every right to grab the little warrior.
+He had no knowledge of the situation he had blundered into, as far as Tarzan knew that woman could have had every right to grab the little warrior.
 We’ll never know because he just outright murdered her.

 “No chicanery of politics here, no thinly veiled ambition of some potential tyrant, no mad conception of harebrained dreamers, seized by the avaricious criminal for self-aggrandizement and riches; none of these, but patriotism of purest strain energized by the power of self-preservation.
 The perfect fighters, the perfect warriors, the perfect heroes these.”